 A. The Applicant must pay an Application Fee of $500.00.

-B. The Permittee must pay a Pilot Permit Fee of $40 per permitted scooter.
-Permit Fees will be prorated per quarter if PBOT ends the permit before March 31, 2022.
-If a Permittee’s Allotment increases during the Pilot Period, the Permittee must pay $20 per quarter for the increased Allotment.
+B. The Permittee must pay a Pilot Permit Fee of $20 per permitted scooter per quarter to operate through June 2023.
+If a Permittee’s Allotment increases during the Pilot Period, the Permittee must pay $20 per increased Allotment number per quarter.
 The Permittee must also pay the cost of printing permit and vehicle identification stickers.
 PBOT may allow Permittee to print vehicle identification stickers so long as Permittees follow City guidelines.

 C. Permittees shall add a $0.25 Street Use Surcharge to the User’s total fare of each started trip, as established by the Director and pursuant to this Section and in accordance with the following: